Multiprecision computations with Schwarz methods: Algebraic analysis of multiprecision Schwarz methods

 Although these are clearly preferable for the purpose of determining the number of digits $d_{\ell}$ (or $d_{\ell_i}, i=1,\dotsc ,p$), see~\cite{anzt2019adaptive}, they might give worse indication of whether or not a given precision is suitable for a given~$N$.

 When running Schwarz methods, we can see the effect of the lower precision $u_{\ell}$ only on the dominant eigenmode and eigenvalue of $T_{\star}$, as one expects for a fixed-point iteration.
 However, in practice we usually accelerate Schwarz methods using Krylov subspace methods, i.e., we use Schwarz methods as preconditioners for Krylov methods.
-In order to be successful preconditioners, calculating in $u_{\ell}$ instead of $u_w$ on the subdomains \emph{should not} make eigenbasis much more ill-conditioned or the spectrum much more ``spread out'', otherwise a notable slowdown of GMRES convergence (compared to the appropriate full-precision Schwarz method) can occur.
-In other words, the above experiments do not necessarily suggest that the multiprecision Schwarz methods will be also efficient when used as precnoditioners.
-We investigate that next numerically and use the preconditioned GMRES with multiprecision dAS, RAS and MS as the left preconditioners and with preconditioned relative residual tolerance $10^{-12}$, zero initial approximation and maximum number of iterations set to 100.
+In order to be successful preconditioners, calculating in the precision $u_{\ell}$ instead of the precision $u_w$ on the subdomains \emph{should not} make the eigenbasis of $M_*^{-1} A$ much more ill-conditioned or the spectrum much more ``spread out'', otherwise a notable slowdown of GMRES convergence (compared to the appropriate full-precision Schwarz method) can occur\footnote{We note that this widely used rule is only a heuristic, see~\cite[Section 5.7]{liesen2013krylov} and the references therein for more details on GMRES convergence analysis.}.
+In other words, the above experiments do not necessarily suggest that the multiprecision Schwarz methods will be also efficient when used as preconditioners.
+We investigate that next numerically and use preconditioned GMRES with multiprecision dAS, RAS and MS as the left preconditioners and with preconditioned relative residual tolerance $10^{-12}$, zero initial approximation and maximum number of iterations set to 100.
 We show the number of GMRES iterations in Figure~\ref{fig_secAlgebraSM_Mmtrx_NmbGMRESIter}.

-We observe that the effect of the low-precision does not meaningfully disrupt the number of iterations that the preconditioned GMRES needs to reduce the preconditioned relative residual to the tolerance $10^{-12}$.
+We observe that the effect of the low-precision does not meaningfully disrupt the number of iterations that preconditioned GMRES needs to reduce the preconditioned relative residual to the tolerance $10^{-12}$.
 Moreover, we see the same diminishing returns as we did for the convergence factors of the methods in Figure~\ref{fig_secAlgebraSM_Mmtrx_ConvFacts} \emph{and} these occur mostly at the same thresholds, i.e., for the same precisions $u_{\ell}$.
 We again observe the increase of the iterations as $N$ increases for similar reasons as in Figure~\ref{fig_secAlgebraSM_Mmtrx_ConvFacts}.
-While we do not consider the analysis of the multiprecision preconditioned GMRES method, we refer the reader to~\cite{vieuble2025modular} for analysis and further references.
+While we do not provide the analysis of multiprecision preconditioned GMRES, we refer the reader to~\cite{vieuble2025modular} for an analysis and further references.